 Can people with breakthrough infections transmit the virus to others?

-Emerging evidence suggests that vaccinated people may be less contagious because they have milder illness and shed the virus for a shorter time, but the extent of this difference between vaccinated and unvaccinated people is not definitively known.
-Until more studies are available, it is wise for everyone – including vaccinated people — to mask up indoors, especially with the Delta variant becoming so dominant.
+Evidence suggests that vaccinated people are less contagious because they have milder illness and shed the virus for a shorter time, but the extent of this difference between vaccinated and unvaccinated people is not definitively known.
+Until more studies are available, it is wise for everyone — including vaccinated people — to keep washing their hands and wear masks in certain situations.